 - Size of the fund: Small is not, in general, beautiful in the mutual funds’ world.
 While the largest fund may not necessarily have the best performance or strategy to match your goals, an optimal size would ensure your ability to cash in your investment when you need it, and for the fund manager to be able to execute his or her investment strategy.
 However, it is true that higher the assets under management, higher the number of investors that trust the fund manager in question.

-All funds incur expenses to manage the fund (fund management fees, administration charges, brokerage, marketing and sales expenses, commissions, etc.) All of these expenses are chargeable to the fund’s investors as a percentage of assets under management, and are described as the “total expense ratio” or TER of a fund.
-Lower the TER, the better the return potential on your investment.
+All funds incur expenses to manage the fund (fund management fees, administration charges, brokerage, marketing and sales expenses, commissions, etc.).
+All of these expenses are chargeable to the fund’s investors as a percentage of assets under management, and are described as the “total expense ratio” or TER of a fund.
+The lower the TER, the better the potential return on your investment.

-If you invest in an equity-oriented mutual fund and hold your investment for more than 12 months, your long term capital gains exceeding Rs 1 lakh per financial year will be taxable at 10% (without indexation) as per the Finance Bill, 2018 w.e.f 1st April, 2018.
+If you invest in an equity-oriented mutual fund (i.e. one whose allocation to equity shares of domestic companies listed on stock exchange is at least 65%) and hold your investment for more than 12 months, your long-term capital gains exceeding Rs 1 lakh per financial year will be taxable at 10% (without indexation) as per the Finance Bill, 2018 w.e.f 1st April, 2018.
 However, if you hold the same for less than 12 months, it attracts tax at 15%